-Converting U.S. dollars into a foreign currency is necessary for most trips abroad.
-And we generally have two options for doing so: 1) automatically with a credit card and 2) by converting hard currency at a bank or airport kiosk.
+Converting U.S. dollars into a foreign currency is necessary for most trips abroad, and we generally have two options for doing it: 1) automatically with a credit card and 2) by converting hard currency at a bank or airport kiosk.
 But which is the better deal?

 You may not think this is worth worrying about, but there are actually hundreds of dollars at stake for most international travelers.
 So a strategic approach to currency exchange could be the difference between flying first class or coach, for example.

 To help international travelers save as much as possible, WalletHub priced out the most popular currency exchange services.
-We collected the exchange rates and fees charged by the largest banks, credit unions and card networks as well as Travelex, which is commonly found in airports.
-And we determined how many Euros a traveler would get from each service in return for $300, as of May 7, 2019.
+We collected the exchange rates and fees charged by the largest banks, credit unions, and card networks as well as Currency Exchange International, which is commonly found in airports.
+And we determined how many Euros a traveler would get from each service in return for $300, as of May 8, 2023.
 We chose the Euro because it is the most popular currency among Americans traveling abroad.

 You can find the results below, followed by a breakdown of the best international credit cards and bank accounts.

-Best Option: A no foreign transaction fee credit card saves travelers 9.31% relative to Travelex and 7.14% compared to the average bank/credit union.
+Best Option: A no foreign transaction fee credit card saves travelers 7.9% relative to Currency Exchange International and 7.3% compared to the average bank/credit union.

 *Numbers are averages and use of a no-foreign-fee card is assumed.